Andereth000/Andereth000.github.io/capstone.md

     }
 }</code></pre>

-    <p>To render the meshes stored in the m_meshes vector, the program simply loops through each mesh added to the list, and sets their unique transformation, materials, textures, UV scales, and colors.
+    <p>To render the meshes stored in the <code>m_meshes</code> vector, the program simply loops through each mesh added to the list, and sets their unique transformation, materials, textures, UV scales, and colors.
 Then the mesh draw function is called.</p>

     <p>Throughout this process I learned how to build a UI using many useful ImGui functions, and manipulate my MESH_OBJECT struct with sliders, buttons, text fields, and color pickers, and gained a lot of knowledge on the extensive functionality of the ImGui library and the overall functionality and structure of this OpenGL rendering engine.
 Finally, I learned a lot about using a vector to track mesh objects in the scene and traversing that vector to add or remove meshes from the scene by index.</p>